alexbraadworst/alexbraadworst/README.md

-im alekks

-hiiiii

-only using this for notes and backing up configs n stuff

-:3333
+I'm Alekks
+I only use this for personal usage, don't expect anything good here Have a nice day
 <!---
 alexbraadworst/alexbraadworst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.